Food-Gram/FoodGram/README.md

     - [x] Shows the user’s headshot icon and username, total number of posts made, number of food stores followed, and number of friends added.
     - [x] Show a grid view of the most recent nine photos
     - [x] Show all posts from the past in recyclerview contain posted time, description.Tap on these posts to show a detailed view.
-    * Show friends and followed list
+    - [x] Show friends and followed list
+    - [x] View other user's profile after click on friend/followed username from friend/followed list
+    - [x] Allow to delete user in friend list
+    - [x] Allow to unfollow a food store

 **Food Store Users:**